MGApcDev/MGApcDevCom/README.md

 #### Icons & Fonts
 - **"Work In Progress" Icon** :arrow_right: Check out work in progress icon designed by Gleb Khorunzhiy on the [@NounProject](https://thenounproject.com/term/work-in-progress/42732).

+Copyright &copy; 2015-2016 Modem.
+Licensed under the terms of the [MIT license](LICENSE.md).